contributed by Leanne Guenther

-- Large Bowl (ex: empty margarine container) per color for mixing
+- One large bowl (ex: empty margarine container) per color for mixing

 - 4 cups Epsom Salts (purchase at the drug store)